gap-system/ReleaseTools/README.md

    as necessary (in step 7, you now need to pass "-f" to "git tag" to force it to move the tag).

-10. If you are happy with everything, push your changes out, including the new tag, to the GitHub.
+10. If you are happy with everything, push your changes, including the new tag, to GitHub.

     ```
     git push master --tags